Embryo assessment by time-lapse imaging

-The selection of embryos for transfer is crucial to the success of IVF - both for a healthy delivery and to ensure a singleton pregnancy.
-Now, in certain cases and for certain patients, embryo selection can be helped by a new technique which visualises the progress of embryo development with a photograph taken every ten minutes.
+The selection of embryos for transfer is crucial to the success of IVF.
+Now, in certain cases and for certain patients, embryo selection can be helped by a technique which visualises the progress of embryo development with a photograph taken every twenty minutes.

-This new technique of 'time-lapse imaging' is being quickly adopted by IVF clinics throughout the world.
-The time lapse technology allows them to inspect the development of their embryos with great frequency but without disturbing them or exposing them to outside air conditions.
-So here at the LWC we can now culture embryos and monitor their progress in totally safe and stable conditions, with an image of their composition at every tiny stage of development.
+Time-lapse technology allows embryologists to inspect the development of embryos with great frequency but without disturbing them or exposing them to outside air conditions.
+This means we can culture embryos and monitor their progress in totally stable and sealed conditions, with an image of their composition at every tiny stage of development.